 Provincial civil procedure rules allow service to be initiated on foreign defendants via service ex juris, often without prior court approval.
-Such service, even if permitted under the Rules, must still comply with one of the three jurisdictional tests.
+Such service, even if permitted under the applicable rules, must still comply with one of the three jurisdictional tests.